 Other academic offences.
-TST students come under the jurisdiction of the University of Toronto Code of Behaviour on Academic Matters http://www.governingcouncil.utoronto.ca/policies/behaveac.htm.
+TST students come under the jurisdiction of the University of Toronto Code of Behaviour on Academic Matters https://governingcouncil.utoronto.ca/secretariat/policies/code-behaviour-academic-matters-july-1-2019.

 Back-up copies.
-Please make back-up copies of all papers before handing them in.
+Please make back-up copies of essays before handing them in.